ishvetso/EgammaWork/README.md

 This repository contains a setup for running photon isolation with CITK (Common Isolation Toolkit) [CITK twiki].

-In order to run only photon isolation with CITK (pfIsolationVariables are also there), you should do following (CMSSW verstion is the one I used):
+In order to run only photon isolation with CITK (pfIsolationVariables are also there), you should do following (CMSSW verstion is the one I used), only <b> miniAOD</b> is supported now:

 1. cmsrel CMSSW_7_4_7 <br />